What is a powerflush?

 Twin entry valves, whilst not so common today are found in a lot of old systems.
 This is where both the pipes for the flow and return enter the same radiator valve at the same side on a radiator.
 A powerflush will not overcome these design flaws, and they must be rectified prior to carrying out a full system power flush.

 Can a powerflush damage my system?

 If a part of your system has a pinhole with rust holding it together, or a poorly made joint or fitting, then a powerflush may bring forward a leak that will happen in the long run.
-Customers should consider this possibility, but this has happened on only two occasions in all the years we have been powerflushing.
+Customers should consider this possibility, but this has happened on only two occasions in all the 15 plus years we have been powerflushing.
 As we were on site at the time, the situations were handled with ease.

 What if after having a powerflush, the original symptoms return?

 For added protection, you could also have a Professional Adey Magnaclean Filter installed in your central heating system.
-This helps to filter out sludge and debri from entering your boiler.
+This helps to filter out sludge and debris from entering your boiler.
 It is not however a substitute for a system requiring a powerflush.
 Once again, we offer a free no obligation quotation for Magnaclean filters.

-We cover most of Glasgow, (sorry not city centre) East Renfrewshire, East Kilbride, Barrhead, Neilston, Paisley etc.
+Most of Glasgow(sorry not the city centre) East Kilbride, Bellshill.
+Cambuslang, Barrhead, Neilston, Paisley etc.

 Outside of opening hours, there is a 24 hour answering service were a message can be left.
 We will get back to you as quickly as we can.